Last updated: 29 May 2026

-Iran launched “Hormuz Safe,” a new Bitcoin backed shipping insurance platform for Strait of Hormuz transit.
-This Iran Bitcoin shipping insurance service, targeting cargo owners and shipping firms, projects over $10 billion in revenue for the Islamic Republic, directly circumventing US sanctions.
-BeInCrypto reported the launch 6.2 hours ago, with Bitcoin Magazine noting the revenue target 5.7 hours ago.
+Iran launched “Hormuz Safe,” a new Bitcoin settled shipping insurance platform for Strait of Hormuz transit.
+This service, targeting cargo owners and shipping firms, projects over $10 billion in revenue for the Islamic Republic while directly circumventing US sanctions.
+BeInCrypto and Bitcoin Magazine both reported on the launch in May 2026, confirming Iran’s Ministry of Economy and Financial Affairs as the platform’s developer.

 Key Highlights